Knowit-Experience-MarTech/ga4-documentation-administration-solution/Looker-Studio/Basic/README.md

 2. [Parameter Name URL \[Calc\]](#parameter-name-url-calc)

 ## ParameterDataSource
-Make the following adjustment to the data source if the **Calculated Fields** aren't working correctly.
+Make the following adjustment to the data source if the **Calculated Fields** aren't working correctly/are missing.

 ### Parameters
 #### Parameter Name Search